firozkabir/data-lake-s3/README.md

 ```

 * Dimension table `songs` describes each song.
-Joining songs and artists tables to fact table will allow use to analyze
+Joining songs and artists tables to fact table will allow use to analyze.
+This table is partitioned by year and artist to make sure it remains fast as data grows over the years.
 trends.
 The table schema was prescribed in this project's specification and follows what was done in a redshift data warehouse.
 ```
  |-- song_id: string (nullable = true)